|

 all the operational buttons and switches.

-the heater blade.
-They are located as follows :-
+and the heater blade.
+They are located as follows :

 On the top of the Control Console.